HarryPehkonen/ComputoPermutoBook/book/06_working_with_arrays.md

 *   The syntax for **`lambda`** expressions to define the per-item transformation.
 *   The special **`{"array": [...]}`** syntax for representing literal arrays.
 *   How to combine `map` with `obj`, `if`, and `permuto.apply` for complex list transformations.
+*   **Lambda variable resolution** for storing and reusing lambda functions in `let` bindings.
+*   How to build complex, maintainable data processing pipelines with named, reusable functions.

 `map` is the first of several array operators.
 In the next chapters, we will explore others like `filter` and `reduce` to further refine our data pipelines.